GuillemSeCa/Linux_LKM/README.md

 ---
 **NOTE:**

-All this project has been developed and tested under the RaspberryPi Zero.
+All this project has been developed and tested under the RaspberryPi Zero on the Raspberry Pi OS Lite.

 ---